Joe Mason (footballer, born 1991): International career

 Mason was born in Plymouth, but was eligible to represent the Republic of Ireland because his mother was born in County Mayo.
 He represented the Republic at under-16 and under-18 level before being called up to the under-19 squad for the Four-Nation tournament and their qualifying games in the UEFA Under-19 European Championships.
 He played in their 2–0 win against Turkey, and their 1–0 defeat to Portugal as the Irish finished second, behind Netherlands.
 He scored twice for the Republic in their 5–0 win against San Marino, and played a crucial role in their 2–0 win against Albania.
 The Irish finished second in Group 1, behind Italy, and both qualified for the elite round which took place in May 2010.
 Mason received his first call-up to the under-21 side in July 2010, and made his debut two months later in a 1–0 defeat to Switzerland.

 Personal life

 Mason grew up supporting Plymouth Argyle and attended St Boniface's Catholic College.
-His older brother, Anthony, was an apprentice at the club and signed a professional contract in 2007, but was released without making a first team appearance and went on to play non-league football.
+His older brother, Anthony, was an apprentice at the club and signed a professional contract in 2007, but was released without making a first team appearance.